WinterSnowfall/gog_gles/README.md

 ## What does gog_gles do?

-It provides several python3 scripts which call publicly available GOG APIs in order to collect product data and store it in an SQLite database, which can then be queried in order to detect updates and other changes to game cards, changelogs, installers/files, Galaxy builds, ratings and prices.
+It provides several python3 scripts which call publicly available GOG APIs in order to collect product data and store it in an SQLite database, which can then be queried in order to detect updates and other changes to game cards, changelogs, installers/files, Galaxy builds, ratings, prices and forum pages.

 ## What do I need to do to get it running on my PC?

 **1.** You will need a **python3.6+** environment.
 Most Linux distros will come with python3 installed - make sure you pick one which comes with **python 3.6** or above.

-**2.** The following python3 packages need to be installed: `html2text, requests, brotli, lxml, matplotlib, tk, cloudscraper`
+**2.** The following python3 packages need to be installed: `html2text, requests, brotli, lxml, matplotlib, tk`

 On Linux, you will need to install the packages using the distro's default package manager.
 For Debian-based/derived distros, this should do the trick:
 ```